 - Americans are called on to observe Patriot Day each September 11th with a moment of silence beginning at 8:46 AM Eastern Daylight Time.

-- Observe the day with ceremonies and activities, in
+- Observe the day with ceremonies and activities, including remembrance services.

 - Flags should be displayed at half-staff in honor of the individuals who lost their lives from sunrise to sundown